-If the data subject's request indicates a need to access specific information that would not be covered by the initial response, or if after the first-stage response the data subject exercises their right to access some specific information, the request to the credit institution should be processed individually, taking into account the data subject's request.
-The credit institution may ask the data subject to specify the extent of the information and to provide substantiations for their request (e.g. in cases where, after the initial response, the data subject requests access to the entirety of their data).
+If the data subject's request indicates a need to access specific information that would not be covered by the initial response, or if after the first-stage response the data subject exercises their right to access some specific information, the request to the credit institution should be processed individually, taking into account the data subject's request, by counting the term for drafting the answer anew.
+During the meeting with the GDPR Working Group of the Finance Latvia Association on 7 March 2019, the Data State Inspectorate expressed an opinion that the data controller may inquire about the purpose of the data subject's request, it should be considered from the data subject's perspective as the data subject is exercising the right granted under Article 15 GDPR in order to rectify, erase or transmit his/her data.
+Therefore, the credit institution may ask the data subject to specify the extent of information and forms of data processing that are covered by the request and to provide justification for their request (e.g. in cases where, after the initial response, the data subject requests access to the entirety of their data).
+The implementation of this right is not affected by whether the data subject has been previously informed about aspects of the processing of their data.